 Emergency Operations Plan

-The county plan applies to all townships and cities without their own local plan; some cities have developed their own unique plan, though consistent with the county’s.
+The county plan applies to all townships, and cities that do not have their own local plan.
+City emergency operations plans are coordinated and consistent with the county’s.

 All-Hazards Mitigation Plan